 The Cost of Not Pursuing a Legal Claim

-Not pursing a legal claim sounds easy and maybe even free of stress.
+Not pursuing a legal claim sounds easy and maybe even free of stress.
 To repair the garage and kitchen, including appliances, Lucinda is looking at roughly 6,000.
 The neighbor's townhouse would cost an additional $3000.
 If Lucinda doesn't take the claim to court, she'll have to pay $9000 in total to repair the damage.
 That's it.
-She won't have to worry about court related costs, which could be high with an uncertain payoff.
+She won't have to worry about court-related costs, which could be high with an uncertain payoff.

 Despite the risks, Lucinda decides that she must fight the case.
 As much as she hates the idea of going to court, she can't simply let the companies get away with not honoring their warranties.
 Too, she might get dragged into court anyway if her neighbor sues her before she can pay for the repairs.